Short-sellers circle U.S. stocks as confidence wavers

 Additional data from Markit showed sharp increases in demand to short a range of U.S. stocks who stand to lose from a dip in consumer sentiment.

-Demand to short leisure dot-com TripAdvisor Inc was up 11.6 percent to 5.2 percent and Dr Pepper Snapple Group Inc saw stock volumes on loan jump 15.1 percent to 7.8 percent.
+Demand to short leisure dot-com TripAdvisor Inc (TRIP.O) was up 11.6 percent to 5.2 percent and Dr Pepper Snapple Group Inc (DPS.N) saw stock volumes on loan jump 15.1 percent to 7.8 percent.

 “I am of the opinion that when Q4 earnings season starts investors will come to realise that the prospects for 2013 are not that bright,” Ladopoulos said.
 “When the market turns down, it will take with it many of those too optimistic investors.”